hammadojh/hci_course/README.md

 Key research papers and reading materials that are part of the course are stored in the `papers/` directory.
 These readings will deepen your understanding of the course topics and are often discussed in class.

 ## Companion Website
-The companion website for this course is available at [Insert Website URL].
+The companion website for this course is available at (Soon..).
 It contains additional resources, discussion forums, and other interactive content to support your learning.

 ## How to Use This Repository
 - **Clone the Repository**: Use `git clone [repository link]` to download the repository to your local machine.